Qatar Rail: Contribution to Qatar National Vision 2030

-"The National Vision 2030 aims at transforming Qatar into an advanced country by 2030, capable of sustaining its own development and providing for a high standard of living for all of its people for generations to come."
-The planned railway network will support this Vision.
+Qatar Rail intends to develop state-of-the-art railway infrastructure as a part of Qatar National Vision 2030.

-This vision constitutes a beacon that guides economic, social, human and environmental development of the country in the coming decades.
 On the economic front, Qatar Rail intends to encourage the private sector to participate in rail projects in Qatar.
 The share of contracts awarded to the private sector within the scope of the Doha Metro and Lusail Tram projects reached 70%, versus the 30% awarded to international companies.

 These include the works for designing routes, tunneling for the stations, supplying building materials, and others.
 In addition, the private sector’s share of participation in the joint ventures of designing and building the Doha Metro and Lusail Tram projects is 15%.
 Similarly, 61% of the contracts are awarded to local manufacturers of raw materials and transportation equipment to provide what is needed to complete these developments in terms of cement, sand, and iron.

-Other initiatives that support the private sector, which are estimated at 222 million QAR, include insurance and technological innovation contracts - 80% of which are awarded to the private sector.
+Other initiatives that support the private sector, which are estimated at 222 million QAR, include insurance and technological innovation contracts – 80% of which are awarded to the private sector.